Gordon77777/calculator/README.md

     - if the current calculation length > 2
         - if the last element of the current calculation is an operation
             - strip it from the end
-            (THIS IS A QUESTION THAT NEEDS TO BE ASKED AFTER SUBMISSION)
         - calculate the answer.
         - set the answer.
         - push the current calculation to the history.